 Logistics and International Trade involves purchasing, materials management, inventory control, warehousing, transport and distribution.
 Logistics supports effective and efficient supply chain management by integrating the flow of materials and goods from the initial purchase of raw materials through to final delivery of a product to customers.
 Logistics and international trade students will be introduced to the supply chain, both in theory and in practice.

 Today, supply chain management is also concerned with the management of the return of goods or packaging to manufacturers as part of global awareness of the environment and conservation.
 This is known as reverse logistics and it is becoming increasingly relevant to business.

 The programme will prepare graduates with an understanding of logistics, supply chain management and general business; and knowledge, skills and attitudes to enable them to immediately contribute to organisational objectives at an entry level.
-Modules include SCM, Procurement and Production, Maritime and Transport Law, Shipping Transportation and Forwarding and logistics Accounting.
+Modules include Sales & Export, Supply Chain Management, Procurement & Production, Process Management, International Labour Relations, International Trade.

 Throughout the IBA programme in Logisitics & International Trade, you will learn advanced problem-solving skills, which you will be able to apply in different ways in a wide choice of future potential careers.
 Industry and the public service sector are looking for logistics people with a strong analytic background and with a potential to grow within the company into various managerial roles.
 This course is designed for international and local students who are interested in logistics, feel comfortable with mathematics, and want excellent job opportunities.

 In the logistics component, you will study the processes of planning, implementing, and controlling the efficient and effective flows of goods, services, and related information across supply chains.
 The management of these processes is crucial in meeting customer service goals, and is typically considered essential to a firm's competitive strategy.